 Tips in Creating an Unlimited Vacation Policy

-There are a lot of reasons to implement extended vacation options.
+There are lots of reasons to implement extended vacation options.
 Managing expectations of a worker is always in the employer's best interest.
 Consider the phrase, "unlimited vacation time."
 While it may sound enticing and elicit a positive response during an interview, does it really relay your intention?
 The phrase conjures images of paychecks being delivered directly to a vacation address and lounging on a beach all summer long.
 While no one truly expects this to be an accurate depiction of an employee's work experience, it's good to manage their expectations ahead of time.
 "Flexible" or "variable" vacation time is a much clearer notion of intent than "unlimited" — and also a more accurate one.

 Also, consider implementing a hybrid of the traditional vacation with unlimited.
 For instance, offer two-weeks of traditional vacation pay with the option to take more.
 That gives employees the opportunity to vest their time off while still taking advantage of extended vacation time when needed or desired.
 If your company is transitioning from a traditional vacation model to one that is unlimited, consider already accrued vacation time that your existing employees have.
 Change can be difficult, even positive change.
 Working with your employees to better understand their needs is key.

 If you need help learning more about unlimited vacation policy, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.